Supersymmetric localisation of $\mathcal{N}=(2,2)$ theories on a spindle: Partition function

 which is true due to the fact that gcd$(\mathfrak{a}_1, n_1) =1$ which can be seen immediately from \eqref{eq: a_i_defs} together with B\'ezout's identity.
-Using the summation of geometric progressions we arrive at the final result
+Using the summation of geometric progressions we arrive at the final result { } which we can also write entirely in terms of the renormalised FI parameter as